kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 Now you can create NFS PVs to enable each Pod to write its own data in a common place from any node it will be spawned.

-In order to successfully complete the KubeFlow installation a NFS PV to be binded to all the PVCs must be created.
+In order to successfully complete the KubeFlow installation, a NFS PV must be created, to be binded to all the PVCs must be created.

-Since shis operation can be tedious, Kubernetes has a mechanism to solve this problem and make creation of PVs based on existing PVCs automatic:
+Since this operation can be tedious, Kubernetes has a mechanism to solve this problem and make creation of PVs based on existing PVCs automatic:
 [Dynamic Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).